-Voluntary life insurance and AD&D policies are offered to employees as part of a company's benefits plan, and you can typically purchase coverage for yourself, your spouse or your children.
+Voluntary life insurance and accidental death and dismemberment (AD&D) policies are offered to employees as part of a company's benefits plan, and you can typically purchase coverage for yourself, your spouse or your children.

 Find Cheap Life Insurance Quotes in Your Area

 If you're young and unable to qualify for good rates from an insurer, whether it's due to a preexisting medical condition or another issue, voluntary life insurance can be a great option.
 Policies are guaranteed issue up to a certain limit, so you won't have to take a medical exam to purchase coverage.
 However, voluntary insurance rates are typically higher than healthy people could qualify for elsewhere, and they increase with age, so we recommend getting an individual policy if possible.